cwRichardKim/RKNewsFeedController/README.md

 RKNewsFeedController
 ====================

-A tutorial on how to build a card-based feed like facebook's: https://medium.com/@cwRichardKim/ios-xcode-tutorial-a-card-based-newsfeed-8bedeb7b8df7
+A tutorial on how to build a card-based feed like facebook's

 ##Tutorial / Explanation Link
 https://medium.com/@cwRichardKim/ios-xcode-tutorial-a-card-based-newsfeed-8bedeb7b8df7